arkatsy/moths-cheats/README.md

 Please note that while I'm doing my best to ensure you don't ruin your saves, using this tool comes with some risk. **Make sure to backup your saves first**.
 Your saves are under `C:\Users\yourusername\AppData\Local\FieldsOfMistria\saves`.
-To backup your saves, simply copy your saves folder somewhere on your computer.
-A backup feature is planned for the tool, but I haven’t implemented it yet.
+To backup your saves, simply copy your saves folder somewhere on your computer!

 ‼️**Please don't skip the backup step—I can't stress this enough**‼️